 A total of 115 samples from goat (N = 96) and sheep (N = 19) with suspicion of PPR infection were collected for this study (Table 1).
 Among the samples tested, 57 gave positive results by RT-PCR: 7 from Burkina Faso, 10 from Ghana, 28 from Mali, 1 from Mauritania, and 9 from Senegal.
 A partial N gene sequence was obtained from all samples except two samples from Sabou in Burkina Faso (Table 1).
 A total of 21 different partial N gene sequences were identified (Genbank accession numbers: MK777887-MK777907; Table 1).

 Phylogenetic analyses showed that all the sequences obtained belonged to the lineage II (LII) of PPRV (Figure 1).
 The sample collected in Mali in 1999 was positioned at the base of all the LII samples collected in 2000–2014.
 Despite the short length of the sequences aligned (255 bp), multiple genetic clusters could be observed in the phylogenetic trees, with moderate (54–66%) or good (70–87%) bootstrap support for one or two inference method used (Figure 1).
 All sequences obtained in this study, except three samples from Mali, were placed within one of five genetic clusters regrouping samples from multiple West African and Central African countries (C1-C5 in Figures 1, 2).
-Cluster 1 included samples from Mali and Burkina Faso obtained in this study and samples from Liberia, Ivory Coast, and Central African Republic.
-Within this cluster, close phylogenetic relationship was observed between two samples from Burkina Faso and Liberia (Cluster 1a) and between two samples from Burkina Faso and Central African Republic (Cluster 1b).
+Cluster 1 included samples from Mali and Burkina Faso obtained in this study and samples from Liberia and Ivory Coast.
+Within this cluster, close phylogenetic relationship was observed between two samples from Burkina Faso and Liberia (Cluster 1a).
 One sample from Dakar belonged to Cluster 2 with other samples from Senegal and Benin.
 Samples from Mali, Senegal and Mauritania formed Cluster 3.
 The sample collected in Burkina Faso in 2008 clustered with a sample from Ghana (Cluster 4).
 Finally, sequences obtained in this study from Ghana and Burkina Faso formed the Cluster 5 with samples from Benin and Nigeria (Figures 1, 2).
 Bootstrap support was highest for Cluster 1b (87%) and 5 (70%).

 Figure 2.
 Map of West Africa showing sampling location according to their PPRV lineage II genetic cluster.
 Dots represent location of samples obtained for this study.
 Rectangles indicate countries of origin for publically available sequence data used in this study and belonging to genetic clusters of interest in this study.
 Dots and rectangles are colored according to the genetic cluster (C1 to C5) they were placed in by phylogenetic analysis (see Figure 1).
 Black dots represent PPRV positive samples with no specified genetic cluster.
 White dots indicate sampling sites where no PPRV positive samples were obtained.